unumam/unumam.github.io/storage-graphs.md

 | MongoDB  | 8 mins, 22 secs  | 6 mins, 11 secs  | 48 mins, 44 secs |
 | UnumDB   |  1 mins, 5 secs  | 0 mins, 14 secs  | 1 mins, 47 secs  |

 Those benchmarks only tell half of the story.
 SSDs have a relatively short lifespan, especially new high-capacity technologies like TLC and QLC.
 Most DBs don't have high-performance bulk I/O options.
 It means, that when you import the data there is no way to inform the DB about various properties of the imported dataset.
 Which in turn results in huge write-amplification.
 Combine this with inefficient and slow built-in compression and prepare to give all your money to AWS!

 ![Import Overhead - Total Bytes Written](/assets/storage-graphs/Import_Overhead_-_Total_Bytes_Written.svg)

 Once the data is imported, it's on-disk representation has different layouts in each DB.
 Some are more compact than others.
 For comparison, let's take the `HumanBrain` 4 GB graph.
-According to graph above, a total of 5.3 GB was writen during the import.
+According to the chart above, a total of 5.3 GB was written during the import.
 However, thanks to our compression, the resulting DB size is only 0.8 GB.
-Same graph uses ~3.5 GB in MongoDB, ~15 GB in MySQL, ~15 GB in Postgres and ~15 GB in SQLite.
+The same graph uses ~3.5 GB in MongoDB, ~15 GB in MySQL, ~15 GB in Postgres, and ~15 GB in SQLite.

 ## Read Queries